Aasai: Plot

 Jeeva comes to Delhi.
 One day he sees Yamuna, who ignores him.
-Later he sees her carrying the puppy and tells why she needs the puppy when she does not need him.
+Later, he sees her carrying the puppy and asks why she needs it when she does not need him.
 Yamuna leaves the puppy in the middle of the road.
 Later that night, Yamuna comes to take the puppy in the rain.
 Jeeva sees this and realises she really loves him.
 Two months later, Yamuna's father decides to get her married to Jeeva; Madhavan decides to stop the marriage.
 Yamuna's family meets Jeeva in a restaurant.
-While Jeeva was talking to Madhavan, he takes advantage of a careless Sikh and dashes against him, causing Jeeva to lose his balance as well.
+While Jeeva talks to Madhavan, he takes advantage of a careless Sikh and dashes against him, causing Jeeva to lose his balance.
 In the melee, Madhavan steals Jeeva's purse.
 When Jeeva senses his purse missing, he confronts the Sikh and humiliates himself, exactly as Madhavan anticipated.
 Later, he suspects Madhavan and wants to frisk him.
-This angers Yamuna's father as he blindly believes Madhavan.
+This angers Yamuna's father, who blindly believes Madhavan.

-Madhavan later gives Jeeva's flight ticket and wants to send him to Madras, but Jeeva fools Madhavan by tearing the ticket and spending the day with Yamuna.
+Madhavan later gives Jeeva his flight ticket and wants to send him to Madras, but Jeeva foils Madhavan by tearing the ticket and spending the day with Yamuna.
 Enraged, Madhavan drenches his baby in the rain and calls Yamuna to look for it.
-Later, Madhavan arranges for some men to pour liquor into Jeeva's mouth and lay him in the middle of the road.
-Madhavan makes Yamuna and her father believe Jeeva is a drunkard.
-The father boasts that he has the divine gift to discern good versus bad people upon sight; with that "gift", he declares Jeeva a bad person.
+Later, Madhavan arranges for some men to pour liquor into Jeeva's mouth and lay him in the middle of the road, leading Yamuna and her father to believe that Jeeva is a drunkard.
+Yamuna's father boasts that he has the divine gift to discern good versus bad people at sight; with that "gift", he declares Jeeva a bad person.
 Meanwhile, Jeeva complains to Lt.
-Col Hariharan, a friend of Madhavan, but he does not believe him.
-Later when celebrating Holi, Madhavan asks Jeeva the puppy.
+Col Hariharan, a friend of Madhavan, who does not believe him.
+Later, when celebrating Holi, Madhavan asks Jeeva about the puppy.
 Jeeva gives it, but Madhavan kills the puppy and frames Jeeva.
 An argument ensues between them; Madhavan tries to kill Jeeva with a rod, but stops when Yamuna pleads with him.

 Hariharan eventually realises the truth about Madhavan and tells him to stop.
 Instead, Madhavan kills Hariharan, staging it as a car accident.
 Madhavan plants narcotics in Jeeva's pillows and tips off the police, leading to Jeeva's arrest.
-While meeting Jeeva in prison, Madhavan boasts and lays the plot out to Jeeva; how he cruelly killed Ganga to get Yamuna.
+While meeting Jeeva in prison, Madhavan boastfully reveals the truth to Jeeva about how he killed Ganga to get Yamuna.
 Yamuna overhears this and informs her father.
-Her father wails in agony for his murdered older daughter and his folly and poor judgement.
+Her father wails in agony for his murdered older daughter and his folly and poor judgment.
 They plan to escape, but Madhavan arrives, knocks out Yamuna's father, and holds Yamuna prisoner in his house.
 Jeeva escapes from prison and arrives there.
-A fight ensues between Madhavan and Jeeva in which Jeeva triumphs.
-Yamuna and Jeeva take the baby to the hospital as it fainted.
-Yamuna's father locks the doors, opens the gas cylinder, and lights a matchstick, causing an explosion that kills him and Madhavan.
-Jeeva is exonerated and unites with Yamuna and the baby.
+A fight ensues between Madhavan and Jeeva, where Jeeva triumphs and Madhavan is knocked out.
+Yamuna and Jeeva take the baby to the hospital, as it has fainted.